ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 Providing multilingual content is a simple and effective way of growing your global community, providing education to non-English speakers, making sure your content and communications reach a wider audience, and onboarding more people to the space.

-This guide aims to address the common challenges and misconceptions about content localization, as well as provide a step-by-step guide to managing content, the translation and review process, quality assurance, translator outreach, and other key aspects of the localization process.
+This guide aims to address the common challenges and misconceptions about content localization.
+It provides a step-by-step guide to managing content, the translation and review process, quality assurance, translator outreach, and other vital aspects of the localization process.

 ## Content Management {#content-management}